SouhailRAZZOUK/PurpleTechnologies_test/README.md

 #Solution:

-Please start by executing the folowing commands to build the project, under each folder (principal_tasks and additional_tasks)
+Please start by executing the following commands to build the project, under each folder (principal_tasks and additional_tasks)

 	npm install